ruteckimikolaj/pomodorust/README.md

 # Pomodorust 🍅

-A minimalist, terminal-based Pomodoro timer written in Rust to help you stay focused and productive.
+A minimalist, powerful, terminal-based Pomodoro timer written in Rust to help you stay focused and productive.
 This project was born out of a desire to learn Rust and create a practical tool for daily use.

 ## ✨ Features